 - slice your chicken into 12 pretty equal pieces, six half breast sliced in half longwise works best for me

-- wrap with 2 or 3 slices pancetta, depending upon how it's been sliced
+- wrap with one or two slices pancetta, depending upon how it's been sliced

 - heat pan on stove over medium heat with a bit of olive oil and butter